wudongjie/MuChaAPI/README.md

 # MuChaAPI
-A RestFul API for using MidJourney and ChatGPT interactively in Discord
+A RestFul API for content creating using MidJourney and ChatGPT